By Laura Dolgy (see bio below)

-As previously mentioned, psoriasis is a chronic autoimmune condition that can be triggered by certain health issues (like rashes from rheumatoid arthritis), medications or even stress.
+As previously mentioned, scalp psoriasis is a chronic autoimmune condition that can be triggered by certain health issues (like rashes from rheumatoid arthritis), medications, or even stress.
 Normally this condition tends to develop between 15 and 35 years old.
-Sebborheic dermatitis can develop much earlier.
+Seborrheic dermatitis of the scalp can develop much earlier.

-Ever heard of baby cradle cap?
-Cradle cap is actually a form of infant seborrheic dermatitis.
-Although this type of dermatitis usually does not bother babies, there are variety treatments that can be used to diminish its appearance.
+Ever heard of a baby cradle cap?
+A cradle cap is actually a form of infant seborrheic dermatitis of the scalp.
+Although this type of dermatitis usually does not bother babies, there are numerous treatments that can be used to diminish its appearance.

-Unfortunately, there is no known cause for seborrheic dermatitis.
-Although many believe the condition might be linked to an abnormality of oil glands or hair follicles, others believe it can be caused by hormones, yeast fungus, heavy drinking, stress and much more.
+Unfortunately, there is no known cause for body-itching seborrheic dermatitis.
+Although many believe the condition might be linked to an abnormality of oil glands or hair follicles, others believe it can be caused by hormones, yeast fungus, heavy drinking, stress, and much more.

-Seborrheic dermatitis can also appear in the form of waxy, greasy hair that is not itchy, but like cradle cap can be seen as unsightly and embarrassing.
+Seborrheic dermatitis of the scalp can also appear in the form of waxy, greasy hair that is not itchy, but (like a cradle cap) can be seen as unsightly and embarrassing.

 Natural Scalp Treatments

-To learn whether you might be suffering from seborrheic dermatitis vs. psoriasis, we recommend seeing a doctor to receive a formal diagnosis.
+To learn whether you might be suffering from seborrheic dermatitis or scalp psoriasis, we recommend seeing a doctor to receive a formal diagnosis.
 Although there are natural treatments that can treat both, these conditions are entirely different from one another and should be treated as such.

-Psoriasis natural treatments can be used to diminish symptoms like rough, itchy skin.
-This Organic Manuka Skin Soothing Cream is a wonderful treatment to use on the ears, forehead and neck (where psoriasis might appear) due to its thick, nourishing consistency.
-Not only will this treatment restore much needed moisture, but its manuka oil and manuka honey contents offer both anti-bacterial and anti-inflammatory properties as well.
+Natural Remedies for Psoriasis can be used to diminish symptoms like rough, itchy skin.
+This Organic Manuka Skin Soothing Cream is a wonderful treatment to use on the ears, forehead, and neck (where psoriasis might appear) due to its thick, nourishing consistency.
+Not only will this treatment restore much-needed moisture, but its manuka oil and manuka honey contents offer both anti-bacterial and anti-inflammatory properties as well.

 Healing from Within

 This process works by removing certain foods from your diet (such as soy, gluten, dairy, nuts and more) and reintroducing them over a period of time to pinpoint triggers.
-Many who have suffered from eczema and psoriasis have found improvements with their symptoms after carrying out this process.
+Many who have suffered from eczema and psoriasis have found improvements in easing their symptoms after carrying out this process.